10 SharePoint Intranet Examples That Drive Enterprise Adoption in 2026

 7. SharePoint as the Copilot grounding layer

-Microsoft 365 Copilot uses SharePoint as its primary organizational knowledge source.
-Copilot answers questions by searching SharePoint content the user has access to.
-Intranets designed for Copilot readiness differ from those designed without AI in mind.
+Microsoft 365 Copilot relies on SharePoint as its main source of organizational knowledge.
+It answers questions by searching the SharePoint content that users can access.
+Intranets built for Copilot readiness are different from those designed without AI in mind.

 - All content classified with sensitivity labels before Copilot rollout.